DorianMood/researches/thesis-proposal/Thesis proposals.md

 # Data

 Author decided to use Visual Genome dataset, which has been used in many other works [@Krishna_Zhu_Groth_Johnson_Hata_Kravitz_Chen_Kalantidis_Li_Shamma_etal_2016].
 Visual genome consists of more than 100,000 images labeled with scene graphs.

+Dataset consists of several main parts:

+1. Images.
+2. Detected objects information (coordinates of rectangles for each object, objects labels, objects attributes).
+3. Scene graphs, obtained from images.

+Images are in JPEG format with various height and width.

 # Potential outcomes